Overdamped quasibound states inside a Schwarzschild black hole: Introduction

-In this work, after analyzing the axial gravitational perturbations of the Schwarzschild BH interior, while assuming appropriate boundary conditions, we find \emph{overdamped quasibound states} (OQBSs) which are localized inside the BH.
-This is achieved through the emergence of a negative well for axial gravitational perturbations in the BH interior, that diverges to $+\infty$ close to the singularity.
+In this work, after analyzing the axial gravitational perturbations of the Schwarzschild BH interior, by imposing boundary conditions that are mathematically consistent with the geometry and the perturbation equations, we find purely-damped (non-oscillatory) modes that are localized solely in the internal region of the BH.
+We name these solutions as \emph{overdamped quasibound states} (OQBSs).
+These, otherwise, regular solutions are sourced through the emergence of a negative well for axial gravitational perturbations in the BH interior, that diverges to $+\infty$ close to the singularity.
 The respective wavefunctions of these OQBSs encounter the future event horizon but decay before encountering the singularity, or the past horizon, in the same manner as a QBS wavefunction would behave for $r\rightarrow\infty$ in the BH exterior, where $r$ is the usual radial coordinate in Schwarzschild coordinates.
-This analysis is achieved through the use of Kruskal–Szekeres coordinates \cite{Kruskal:1959vx,Szekeres:1960gm,Israel:1966zz} to avoid coordinate singularities and ambiguities, which has not yet been used for such a spectral problem.
-Our findings suggest the existence of special modes, the OQBSs, that hover indefinitely within the Schwarzschild BH's interior.
+In order to avoid certain ambiguities regarding the nature of Schwarzschild coordinates inside the BH, and bypass the coordinate singularity at the event horizon, we have achieved this analysis through the use of Kruskal–Szekeres coordinates \cite{Kruskal:1959vx,Szekeres:1960gm,Israel:1966zz}, which have not yet been used for such a spectral problem.
+Our findings suggest that the OQBSs are regular everywhere in the Schwarzschild interior, hover transiently and eventually decay with respect to proper time, before encountering the curvature singularity.

 The spectrum of Schwarzschild BH interiors was also studied in Ref. \cite{Firouzjahi:2018drr} for scalar, axial and polar gravitational perturbations, but it was found that the internal modes did not encounter the event horizon, in contrast to our results.
-Ref. \cite{Firouzjahi:2018drr} also connected the internal modes with QNMs.
-Another study of the interior dynamics of a BH was made in Ref. \cite{Fiziev:2006tx}, though the ``spectral problem'' solved in the interior used an inverted potential technique, as in Refs. \cite{Ferrari:1984ozr,Ferrari:1984zz,Volkel:2025lhe}, in order to find analytical bound states, through confluent Heun functions.
+Ref. \cite{Firouzjahi:2018drr} also connected the internal modes with asymptotic QNMs.
+Another study of the interior dynamics of a BH was performed in Ref. \cite{Fiziev:2006tx}, though the ``spectral problem'' solved in the interior used an inverted potential technique, as in Refs. \cite{Ferrari:1984ozr,Ferrari:1984zz,Volkel:2025lhe}, in order to find analytical bound states, through confluent Heun functions.
 Therefore, the bound state problem in \cite{Fiziev:2006tx} is fundamentally different from the one that we present here.
 In what follows we assume the geometrized unit system, i.e., $G=c=1$.